|

 on them.
 The labels said “Varon Publishers: King: Real Men.”

-I stuck my 9mm back in its holster and stepped back several meters.
+I replaced my 9mm in its holster and stepped back several meters.

 From a vest pocket I carefully removed a WP (White Phosphorous)